 There is no animal biotechnology product development in Malaysia.
 In 2010, the NBB did approve a controlled release of GE mosquitos but the project was quickly halted after an initial phase due to a lack of funding.

-Details of the project can be found at: http://www.biosafety.nre.gov.my/country_decision/app_ft.shtml b) COMMERCIAL PRODUCTION:
+b) COMMERCIAL PRODUCTION: